Biel Teixeira: Bahia

 On 27 December 2022, Biel returned to Bahia on a six-year contract, now assigned to the first team.
 He scored twice and provided one assist in his first three matches for the club, but was never an undisputed starter during his two-year spell.

 Sporting CP

 On 3 February 2025, Biel moved abroad for the first time of his career after being announced at Portuguese side Sporting CP; he signed a four-and-a-half-year contract with the club, for a rumoured fee of €8 million.

 Loan to Atlético Mineiro

 On 25 July 2025, Biel joined Atlético Mineiro on a one-year loan deal with an obligatory buyout clause.
+On 22 November, he came off the bench in extra time in the 2025 Copa Sudamericana final against Lanús; he missed two chances in the goalless draw and missed his penalty kick in the shoot-out, which Atlético Mineiro lost 5–4.

+Loan to Al Taawoun

+On 29 January 2026, Biel joined Saudi Pro League club Al Taawoun on a six-month loan deal.

+Loan to Pafos

+On 2 July 2026, Biel joined Cypriot First Division club Pafos on a season-long loan deal.